 I don’t know about you but watching our judicial process at work makes me wet.

-Phone is ringing.
+The phone is ringing.
 Later.